emirarditi/RevealMNIST/README.md

 # Create the environment
 env = gym.make('RevealMNIST-v0',
                classifier_model_weights_loc="LOCATION_OF_PROVIDED_WEIGHTS",
-               device='DEVICE_TO_USE') # the device should be "cpu", "gpu" or "mps" based on your config
+               device='DEVICE_TO_USE', visualize=True) # the device should be "cpu", "gpu" or "mps" based on your config
 ```

 ## Running the Random Agent